39 Surrey pubs with beer gardens to visit this summer

 Dating back to the 15th century, The Dog & Pheasant is just about the quintessential English pub: all low-hanging wooden beams, log fires and interesting village characters!
 The pub is found in a gorgeous location, surrounded by a lovely garden and with a cricket pitch across the road.

 This traditional 17th century pub is located in Betchworth, a quintessentially English village, nested in the shadow of the North Downs.
 The Dolphin prides itself on its friendly hospitality and serves up a menu of freshly cooked food in either its cosy interior during colder climes or large garden in summer.
-Each month throughout the year, there’s also a dog walk, called Tom’s Trail, which runs around the countryside that surrounds the pub.
-Participants are even offered free tea, coffee and bacon sandwiches to sustain them on the journey.

 The two resident donkeys, Pip and Dusty, are an integral part of the character and history of this old pub, and in the summer months they enjoy being close to the clientele enjoying the pub's garden and terrace.
 The great food makes this spot another hidden gem.